makeabilitylab/physcomp/arduino/potentiometers.md

 ![Animation of the LED-based circuit with potentiometer and ammeter working in the Tinkercad simulator](assets/movies/Potentiometer_LEDCircuitWithBackupResistor_WithMultimeter_Tinkercad.gif)

 Play around with the multimeter.
-You can add multiple voltmeters and ammeters to your Tinkercad circuits, which is a handy way to learn how voltages and currents are working (and double check your mental model).
+You can add multiple voltmeters and ammeters to your Tinkercad circuits, which is a handy way to learn how voltages and currents are working (and double check your mental model of a circuit before expending effort actually building it).

 #### Circuit simulation in CircuitJS

-We also made this circuit in another online simulator called [CircuitJS](https://www.falstad.com/circuit/circuitjs.html), which has a far more powerful and feature-rich simulator but still accessible to novices.
+We also made this circuit in another online simulator called [CircuitJS](https://www.falstad.com/circuit/circuitjs.html), which has a far more powerful and feature-rich simulator but is still relatively accessible to novices.
+We like it because it shows an illustrative animation of current (just like some of the animations that we've made).

-Note: we used a 1KΩ potentiometer in this circuit rather than a 10KΩ:
+Note: we used a 1KΩ potentiometer in this circuit rather than a 10KΩ but the effect is the same:

 <iframe width="736" height="414" src="https://www.youtube.com/embed/F92_-MOqzM4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Let's build it for real

+OK, let's build this thing for real with our hardware parts.

 Because not all of us have access to a 9V battery + snap connector to easily interface with our breadboards, we can again use our Arduino for a power source (just like we did in our very first lesson: [LED On](led-on.md)).